mitrikdev/mitrikdev/README.md

 |--------|-------------|------|------|
 | 🧠 VVibes | AI-based web 1.0 site generator based on a few words | 🔗 Soon | [Repo](#) |

+I may or may not have accidentally coined the term "vibe coding" 😅
 ---

 ### 🤝 Working With Me